 The amount of compensation paid, and benefits in kind granted, to Tritium's non-employee directors for the fiscal year ended June 30, 2022 is described in the table below.
-Amounts payable in Australian dollars have been converted into U.S. dollars using the exchange rate of 1.379477 U.S. dollars to Australian dollars for the period commencing on July 1, 2021 and ending on June 30, 2022.
+Amounts payable in Australian dollars have been converted into U.S. dollars using the exchange rate of 1.379477 .U.S. dollars to Australian dollars for the period commencing on July 1, 2021 and ending on June 30,2022.
 During the fiscal year ended June 30, 2022, Ms. Hunter and Dr. Finn were also members of our board of directors, but did not receive any additional compensation for their service as a director in addition to the compensation they received as employees.
-All compensation paid by us to Ms. Hunter and Dr. Finn is set forth below under the section entitled "Compensation of Our Executive Officers for the Fiscal Year Ended June 30, 2022."
+All compensation paid by us to Ms. Hunter and Dr. Finn is set forth below under the section entitled Item 6.B "Compensation of Our Executive Officers".